ijding/power-outage-project/README.md

 ### How does location and other data factors correlate to different power outage characteristics?
 **Irving Ding**

-This is a Data Science project based on analyzing power outage data from "Data on major power outage events in the continental U.S" by Mukherjee et. al. This was created as part of the final project for DSC 80 at UCSD.
+This is a Data Science project based on analyzing power outage data from "Data on major power outage events in the continental U.S" by Mukherjee et. al.

 # Introduction
 This project analyzes a datset of major power outages that occured in the United States from 2000-2016, defined as any power outage affecting more than 50,000 customers or losing more than 300 MW.
 Power outages affect many, and have far reaching consequences both in everyday life, industry, and economy.
 This dataset provides insight into how outages occur, how often, where, why, and more.
 In particular, this analysis hopes to elucidate connections between the geographic region where outages occur, and how they may correlate to other variables and outage features, such as their cause and severity.

 This dataset features 1534 observations and 56 columns.
-The dataset includes a variety of columns, though the ones most pertinent to the investigation and exploration performed during thisw project are:
+The dataset includes a variety of columns, though the ones most pertinent to the investigation and exploration performed during this project are:

 + `YEAR`: The year an outage occured
 + `MONTH`: The month an outage occured